JustinV200/Keystroke-Synthesizer/README.md

 - **🛡️ Numerical Stability**: Gradient monitoring, NaN handling, and mixed-precision training
 - **🔄 Real-time Synthesis**: Generate keystroke sequences from any text input
 - **📈 Evaluation Tools**: Built-in accuracy testing and distribution visualization
+- **🖥️ KeyForge Desktop App**: Tkinter UI that generates and replays keystrokes into any window

 ## 🏗️ Architecture